A field guide to AI pricing

 chat messages

-An average chat message is about 20 words (~27 tokens).
-A million tokens is over three years of texting at 30 messages a day.
+A typical text message is about 10 words (~13 tokens).
+A million tokens is over six years of texting at 30 messages a day.

 1 bar = 1 hour of talking